gillimo/research-agent/docs/tickets.md

 - [x] UAT59: Advance prompt cursor on initial approval
   Use prompt-event waits for the first approval so later waits don’t match stale prompts.
   Acceptance: follow-up questions wait for the correct approval prompt.
+- [x] UAT60: Unit test prompt-text waits
+  Add coverage for `_wait_for_prompt_text` in the harness tests.
+  Acceptance: test passes with ANSI-colored prompt events.

 P20a ?
 UAT harness stability (task breakdown)
 - [x] UAT6a: Ensure socket inputs are accepted